Le 14 février, c’est La Saint Valentin en France : la fête de l’amour et des amoureux.

 French Love Nicknames

-Finding the courage to ask someone out on a date is not easy… let alone trying to find the right words in French… So here are typical French pick-ups lines, flirting vocabulary and even funny videos.
+What’s the vocabulary and expressions we use to flirt in French?
+How do you ask someone out in French?
+Finding the courage to ask someone out on a date is not easy… let alone trying to find the right words in French… So here are typical French pick-ups line, compliments, expressions etc…

 French Sex Vocabulary is used all the time in movies.
 But books don’t cover this topic, although I think it will be very helpful to adult students to understand French Sex Vocabulary, and know which words NOT to use to avoid huge faux-pas.
 Watch out, this post is for an adult audience and contains very explicit language.